manuelbb-upb/Compromise.jl/docs/src/dev_notes.md

 # ## Medium-Priority ToDo's

+* Introduce `AbstractSurrogateModelConfig` to initialize `AbstractSurrogateModel` based on custom configuration objects instead of their types.
 * Make `dim_in` or `num_vars` part of the `AbstractMOP` and `AbstractMOPSurrogate` interface.
 * Add dimension information to `AbstractNonlinearOperator` and `AbstractSurrogateModel`.
   When this is done, some method signatures concerning initialization and updates can be